Trainee Positions At Royal Hobart Hospital

 Each core trainee/registrar will receive an excellent grounding in clinical neurology, through responsibilities in:

-a) inpatient care of 5-10 neurology patients, and in combination with a stroke registrar, 8-12 acute stroke patients.
+a) inpatient care of 5-10 neurology patients, and in combination with a registrar from general medicine, 8-12 acute stroke patients.
+RHH is a comprehensive stroke centre, including interventional neuroradiology for endovascular clot retrieval.

 b) outpatient clinics in general neurology, multiple sclerosis, stroke/TIA, epilepsy, movement disorders, botulinum toxin, neuromuscular/neuroimmunology and neuro-ophthalmology, cognitive neurology, and neurogenetics;